ozankececioglu/rust_intro/README.md

     ```

 - **memory management**:
     Basically, you can define a variable as reference (`let &a = ...`) or "not reference" (`let a = ...`).
-Most of the memory management is done in compile time, except the .
+Most of the memory management is done in compile time, except the smart pointers.
     - **not references**:
     - **references**: Passing references are called "Borrowing".
-When you pass a reference to a function, function borrows it, so scope of the borrower should not be more broad than the owner.
+When you pass a reference to a function or assign it something else, target borrows it, so scope of the borrower should not be more broad than the owner.